redhat-plumbers-in-action/downstream-backport-helper/README.md

 ### config-path

-Path to configuration file.
-Configuration file format is described in: [Config section](#config).
+The path to the configuration file.
+The configuration file format is described in the [Config section](#config).

 * default value: `.github/downstream-backport-helper.yml`
 * requirements: `optional`

 ### token

-GitHub token or PAT is used for creating labels and comments on Pull Request.
+A GitHub token or PAT is used to create labels and comments on Pull Request.

 ```yml
 # required permission